 Note: Only shortlisted candidate based on written test will be called for interview

 Announcement of Selected Candidates (List will be displayed on www.tiss.edu)

 Verification of documents and payments of fees: Selected candidate must have sent their scanned copies of fees challan, all the documents to email@example.com.
 However, admission will be provisional till verification of original certificates.

-Announcement of First Wait-listed candidates on TISS website (List will be displayed on www.tiss.edu)
+Announcement of First Waitlist on TISS website (List will also be displayed on www.tiss.edu)

 Verification of Original documents at TISS-Tuljapur Campus (From 10.15 am. to 05.45 pm.)

 Note: It is mandatory for the selected candidate to produce original documents for the verification failing which offer of the admission will get cancelled